 Museum of Arts and Design, 2 Columbus Circle, New York City

 This travelling exhibition, displayed across two floors of the Museum, spans decades and mediums, and includes some of Clarke's major contributions to contemporary art: his freestanding stained glass screens – advancing the technical and poetic potential of the form – and his art-historically significant 'leadworks', monumental inversions and reversals of the basic principles of stained glass, with sheet lead and lead solder becoming the primary elements, and stained glass introduced as collage or jetisonned entirely.
 Also on display will be selections from his series Night Orchids, together with sketchbooks covering five decades of output, and a biographical vitrine displaying items from Clarke's childhood through to the present day.
+A public programme of events, including talks with art critic Robert Storr, architect Sir Norman Foster, photographer Ralph Gibson and architecture critic Paul Goldberger, has accompanied the exhibition.
 With this showcase of ‘the most considerable artistic and technical breakthrough’ in its thousand-year history, stained glass will never be the same again.
-First shown at the Sainsbury Centre for Visual Arts in 2018, in late 2021 The Art of Light will go on display at Zaha Hadid's Dongdaemun Design Plaza in Seoul, and after at The State Hermitage Museum, St Petersburg.
+First shown at the Sainsbury Centre for Visual Arts in 2018, in late 2021 The Art of Light is scheduled to go on display at Zaha Hadid's Dongdaemun Design Plaza in Seoul, and after at The State Hermitage Museum, St Petersburg.

 In his 'The Office for the Dead' series he turns the art on its head by not always using glass.
 Instead, skulls are picked out in scribbles of molten lead in a sort of macabre graffiti on sheets of forbidding matt-black lead.
 When he does introduce a splash of glass, it serves to accentuate the darkness.
 “Don’t Forget the Lamb”, a moving tribute to his ailing mother, includes the work that gives the series its title: an uncompromising expanse of lead, with a skeleton, an uneven patch of colour depicting fleur-de-lys, and a note from his mother, like a Post-it on a fridge door: 'Don’t forget the lamb'." – The luminous stained glass of Brian Clarke, 2018 review of The Art of Light in the Financial Times.